Skip to main content Skip to footer

 1. Determine your goals and contingency plans

-In the initial phase, determine project deliverables and identify which team members are in charge of what to make it easier to set a project timeline that’s both realistic and prioritized.
-When you start planning, it’s also a good time to write up a Statement of Work (SOW) that clearly describes all the deliverables alongside a time commitment for the project.
+In the initial project phase, determine deliverables and identify which team members are in charge of what.
+This makes it easier to set a project timeline that’s both realistic and prioritized.
+When you start planning, it’s also a good time to write up a Statement of Work (SOW) clearly describing all the deliverables alongside a time commitment for the project.

-Contingencies are vital to this process since there are bound to be obstacles along the way, so it’s best to pinpoint when they may occur, and ideate possible solutions in case they do arise.
+Contingencies are vital to this process since there are bound to be obstacles along the way.
+It’s best to pinpoint when they may occur and ideate possible solutions in case they arise.

 2. Divide the project into bite-sized deliverables